 Timberline Lodge is an early 20th century hotel located at about 7,000ft and is the centre (or should that be center) of year round skiing.
-Even in July the slopes were busy, though most skiing finished by early afternoon as the surface of the snow changed to slush.
+Even in July the slopes were busy.
+However, most skiing finished by early afternoon as the surface of the snow changed to slush.

 We were told that we were lucky.
 The mountain had just cleared from a couple of weeks of rain.
 So not only did we have good weather, but a lot of the upper level ice had been stripped off as well.

 Under instructions to meet up again at 11.30 that evening we would be off to an early (!) start.
-So I drove down the road to the town of Government Camp, named such because it had been one, to find some food to stock up on energy for the night’s endeavours.
+So I drove down the road to the town of Government Camp, named such because it had once been one.
+There I found some food to stock up on energy for the night’s endeavours.
 Having had a perfectly pleasant meal in a hostelry there I returned to the large car park at the Lodge with a view to getting a few hours kip.

 Four hours later, having at best rested my eyelids for four hours, I was making final preparations in the chill night air.
 We were a group of 11, eight clients and three guides.
 Having been checked over by the guides we were off.
 The first 15 minutes or so were a bit of a cheat.
 We hopped into one of the piste bashing snow cats.
 This took us perhaps half a mile and the first 800ft of ascent before disgorging the team at the top of the Mount Hood ski area.
 Here we donned helmets and head torches.

 The continued volcanic life of the mountain was evident as we set off.
 There was a strong sulphurous stink.
 This rather unpleasant and, occasionally, gut wrenching smell would come our way from time to time as height was gained.